MhamadBelal/Reading-Notes/README.md

 This site is designed to help me keep track of my observations and questions from the reading assignments throughout my course.
 It provides a convenient platform where I can organize and store my thoughts in one place.
 With this site, I can easily refer back to my notes and reflections whenever I need them, ensuring that I effectively manage my learning process.
 It's a valuable tool that allows me to stay organized and have a record of my insights and inquiries for future reference.

 ## Code 102 - Intro to Software Development
-Languages we have learned here:
+What we have learned here:
 1. HTML
 2. CSS
 3. JS